Read the profiler snapshot

-IntelliJ IDEA detects a recursion when the same method is called higher up in the call stack.
+IntelliJ IDEA detects recursion when the same method is called higher up in the call stack.
 In this case, the subtree is taken out of the call tree and then attached back to the first invocation of that method.
 This way you can bypass recursion and focus on methods that consume most of the resources and calls that they make.

 Collapsing recursive calls allows you to see the total amount of time spent in these calls as if there was no recursion.

 Folded recursive calls are marked with the icon on the Call Tree tab.
 Click it to open the recursive call tree in a separate tab.
-You can preview the number of merged stacks in a tooltip.
+You can preview the number of merged calls in a tooltip.

 What-if: focus on specific methods

-IntelliJ IDEA allows you to examine specific methods in the Call Tree: you can exclude particular methods or other way around, focus only on the methods in which you are interested at the moment.
+IntelliJ IDEA allows you to examine specific methods in the Call Tree: you can exclude particular methods or other way round, focus only on the methods in which you are interested at the moment.